alemidev/upub/README.md

  - [ ] more optimized database schema

 ## what about the name?
-μpub, sometimes stylyzed `upub`, is pronounced `mu-pub` (the `μ` stands for [micro](https://en.wikipedia.org/wiki/International_System_of_Units#Prefixes))
+μpub (or simply `upub`) means "[micro](https://en.wikipedia.org/wiki/International_System_of_Units#Prefixes)-pub", but could also be read "upub", "you-pub" or "mu-pub"

 ## frontend
-upub aims to be compatible with multiple frontends via the mastodon api, but a simple custom ui is also being worked on
+μpub aims to be compatible with multiple frontends via the mastodon api, but a simple custom ui is also being worked on

 ![screenshot of upub simple frontend](https://cdn.alemi.dev/proj/upub/fe/20240424.png)